trteodor/RC5-TSOP2236-STM32F1/README.md

 # STM32_Teo
-/*How use it?
+My proposal to receive data from the remote control.
+I tested this code with the TSOP2236 chip /*How use it?
 *  Its easy, follow this steps:
 *  1. Call "RC5_IR_EXTI_GPIO_ReceiveAndDecodeFunction" function on evry falling edge of the Input PIN.
 For example from External interrupt